Jharopa/graph-theory-project/README.md

 ```bash
 python scripts.py --test
 ```
-This will produce the results for the tests covering the three main parts of of this program, the Shunting yard algorithm implementation, the Thompson's construction algorithm implementation, and the file searching functionality.
+This will produce the results of the tests in the CLI, these tests cover the three main parts of of this program, the Shunting yard algorithm implementation, the Thompson's construction algorithm implementation, and the file searching functionality.

 ## Algorithms